Constitution of Vietnam: 1980 Constitution

-Among the innovative features of the 1980 document is the concept of "collective mastery" of society, a frequently used expression attributed to the late party secretary, Le Duan (1907 - 1986).
-The concept is a Vietnamese version of popular sovereignty that advocates an active role for the people so that they may become their own masters as well as masters of society, nature, and the nation.
+Among the innovative features of the 1980 document is the concept of "collective mastery" of society, a frequently used expression attributed to the late party secretary Le Duan (1907 - 1986).
+The concept is a Vietnamese version of popular sovereignty, which advocates an active role for the people so that they may become their own masters as well as masters of society, nature, and the nation.
 It states that the people's collective mastery in all fields is assured by the state and is implemented by permitting the participation in state affairs of mass organizations.
 On paper, these organizations, to which almost all citizens belong, play an active role in government and have the right to introduce bills before the National Assembly.

 Another feature is the concept of socialist legality, which dictates that "the state manage society according to law and constantly strengthen the socialist legal system."
-The concept, originally introduced at the Third National Party Congress in 1960, calls for achieving socialist legality through the state, its organizations, and its people.
+The concept, introduced at the Third National Party Congress in 1960, calls for achieving socialist legality through the state, its organizations, and its people.
 Law, in effect, is made subject to the decisions and directives of the party.

-The 1980 Constitution comprises 147 articles in 12 chapters dealing with numerous subjects, including the basic rights and duties of citizens.
-Article 67 guarantees the citizens' rights to freedom of speech, the press, assembly, and association, and the freedom to demonstrate.
+The 1980 Constitution comprises 147 articles, in 12 chapters, dealing with numerous subjects, including the basic rights and duties of citizens.
+Article 67 guarantees the citizens' rights to freedom of speech, the press, assembly, association, and the freedom to demonstrate.
 These rights, however, were subject to a caveat stating that, "no one may misuse democratic freedoms to violate the interests of the state and the people."
 In practice, the party and the government had considerable latitude to determine what was in "the interests of the state and the people."

 1992 Constitution

-In light of Doi Moi (market reforms adopted by Vietnam) beginning in 1986 and the collapse of the Eastern Bloc, Vietnam adopted a new Constitution in April 1992.
-The 1992 Constitution adopted a “socialist oriented market economy,” allowed the development of private economic sectors, but largely retained the previous Leninist constitutional structure.
+In light of the Đổi Mới market reforms adopted by Vietnam beginning on 18 December 1986 and the collapse of the Eastern Bloc, Vietnam adopted a new constitution in April 1992.
+The 1992 constitution adopted the socialist-oriented market economy, which allowed the development of private economic sectors, but it largely retained the previous constitutional structure.

+The 1992 constitution established a right to healthcare for all citizens.